ballinjedi/erniesportfolio/README.md

 Notes:

-Javascript file for working button actions and smooth scrolling done in assistance with tutor.
+Javascript file for working button actions and smooth scrolling done in assistance with tutor which were then put into a transpiler.

 Normalize.css was a file added by recommendation.

 Font sources were acquired from google fonts https://fonts.google.com/ Stock images in work section were acquired from https://picsum.photos/

-Contact Me Section built by using Formspree.
+Contact Me section built by using Formspree.

 NEED TO FIX: